synappser/synappser.github.io/_blog/2022-07-23-slicing-through-the-layers-of-the-desktop.md

 ![Slicing]({{ site.url }}/images/blog/Slicing.gif)

-As you might guess, under the seemingly flat appearance of the Desktop lies a sophisticated layered system of windows that **AutoRaise** must take into account to efficiently perform its tasks.
+As you might guess, under the seemingly flat appearance of the Desktop lies a sophisticated layered system of windows that **AutoFocus** (formerly named AutoRaise) must take into account to efficiently perform its tasks.

 ```
 Base Window                  # -2147483648